10up/Engineering-Best-Practices/_includes/markdown/Performance.md

 * [First Input Delay](https://web.dev/fid/)

 <h2 id="lcp" class="anchor-heading">Largest Contentful Paint {% include Util/link_anchor anchor="lcp" %} {% include Util/top %}</h2>
-Largest Contentful Paint is an important metric for measuring pecieved user performance, specifically *loading performance*.
+Largest Contentful Paint is an important metric for measuring perceived user performance, specifically *loading performance*.
 This metric reports the render time of the largest element on the page _that is visible to the user_.

 > An LCP score of 2.5 seconds or less is considered to be a conducive measurement for good user experience.